About GuitarGuide

 What Makes It Different

 GuitarGuide is not trying to be a tab site, a lesson platform, or a giant all-in-one music app.
-It is focused on one job: helping guitar players turn chord ideas into usable progressions and finished songs.
+It is focused on one job: helping guitar players turn chord ideas into usable progressions.

 That focus matters.
-When your tool is built around progression writing instead of just reference material, it becomes easier to experiment, compare options, and keep the good ideas.
+When your tool is built around progression writing, it becomes easier to preview options, compare directions, and keep the good ideas.

 Built for songwriting